knative/docs/docs/install/Knative-with-Gloo.md

 [Gloo](https://gloo.solo.io) is a popular open-source Envoy control plane and API gateway built for Kubernetes (and other platforms).

-Gloo can function as a complete replacement for Istio, supporting the full Knative Ingress spec.
-Using Knative with Gloo requires less resource usage and operational overhead than Istio.
+Gloo provides a complete gateway replacement for Istio and supports the full Knative Ingress spec.
+Choose Gloo as a lightweight option that requires less resource usage and operational overhead compared to Istio.

 > Note: `glooctl` generates a manifest which can be piped to stdout or a file using the `--dry-run` flag.
 Alternatively,